abdul-542004/MadeInPK-frontend/backend_docs/WEBSOCKET_DOCUMENTATION.md

 | `"Bid must be higher than current price of X"` | Bid amount is too low |
 | `"You cannot bid on your own auction"` | Seller trying to bid on their own item |
 | `"Auction not found"` | Invalid auction ID |

+**Note:** When placing a bid that's higher than the current price, the previous highest bidder will automatically receive both an email and in-app notification informing them they've been outbid.

 ---